Home | Chemistry Calculator | Ca Reactor Setup Help |

 Now hold your horse!
 This does not mean that installing a swimming pool size pump in a reactor will make it better, of course there are practical and physical limitations to the size of the pump, limitations like wasted power consumption, propensity for cavitation at the pump, vibration, media tumbling and breaking apart, media carry over and so on.

 Direction of flow: In an effort to improve the water flow trough the media and prevent channeling, there are reactors designed so the water can flow trough the media either upward, downward and some even give the option for radial flow from the center of the chamber toward the outside walls by using an optional spray bar installed vertically at the center of the chamber and surrounded by the media.
+Each has advantages and disadvantages.
+Comparing the two most popular, up-flow versus down flow:

 Up-flow, which is becoming more popular, has the advantage of keeping a cleaner space between the media grains.
 As the media dissolves, fine particles remain which form a mud that may plug the interstitial space between the grains thus promoting channeling.
 With an upward flow those particles are carried toward the top of the media were they can exit the reactor with the effluent flow.
+Note that a good portion of the particles will flow trough the recirculation loop before getting out.
+This helps to dissolve them further but also an excess of particles, especially larger ones carried over will reduce the life of the pump impeller.

 This damaging effect was very noticeable in reactors designed to fluidize sand like sized media.
 These reactors were very efficient in dissolving the media and could achieve unusual high calcium and alkalinity concentration in the effluent but that extra capacity was obtained in exchange of a shorter recirculation pump life.
 In the newer design of fluidized reactors, that effect was avoided by the addition of a foam filter to the top of the chamber in order to capture the fine particles.